-Another point that is important to mention is that at each level of insertion a check procedure is performed to check if any genus of the species that must be inserted was included in the tree.
+Another point that is important to mention is that at each level of insertion a checking procedure is performed to check if any genus of the species that must be inserted was included in the tree.
 If this occur the species will be automatically inserted following the same procedure described in the Congeneric level of insertions.
 A scheme illustrating the whole procedure of insertions is showed in Figure 1.

-Figure 1: Schematic representation of insertion and subsetting procedure realized in FishPhyloMaker function.
+Figure 1: Schematic representation of insertion and subsetting procedure realized in FishPhyloMaker() function.
 Here we used a hypothetical phylogeny containing only 10 species and four families as the backbone phylogeny (A).
 B represents the Congeneric level of insertion.
 C represents the three options that the user may choose in the Family level round of insertions (C1 – at family node; C2 – near to a specific genus; C3 – between two genus).
-D represents the congeneric insertions at family level and finally, E represents the final tree containing only the species of interest.
+D represents the congeneric insertions at family level and finally, E represents the final tree containing only the species of interest

-The last step consists in subset the tree to maintain only those species of interesting of the user.
+The last step (Figure 1 D colored lineages) consists in subset the tree to maintain only those species of interesting of the user.
 This is done by dropping all species that are not present at the names informed by the user.
 This returns a dated phylogenetic tree, and, optionally, a data frame with the same format of that the user obtained with FishTaxaMaker(), but with a new column indicating at which level the species was added in the procedure.
 If the species was already present in the tree it will labeled with “Present_in_tree” label, if the species was added as a congeneric species it will be labeled as “Congeneric_insertion”, if species was added in at Family level be labeled as “Family_insertion”, if species was added near to a family in a given order, i.e. Order insertion level, the species will be labeled as “Order_insertion”, at last, if after all these steps the species was not added to the mega-tree it will appear as “Not_inserted”.

 The labels attributed to each species can give an idea of the uncertainty in the insertion process.
 Species inserted in the Order level carry much more uncertainty regarding its phylogenetic position than species added as congeneric species in the Congeneric level of insertions.